doughodson/mixr-website/_posts/2023-10-10-final-release.md

 ---
 layout: post
-title:  "Working on Next and Final Release"
+title:  "Working on the Final Release"
 ---
-We are diligently working on the next release of MIXR.
-Due to current interest, we plan to make this the last release before possibly moving to Rust and use of Bevy to rehost the capabilities provided.
+We are diligently working on the final release of MIXR.
+Due to current interest, this will probably be the final release of MIXR before possibly moving to Rust and rehosting the capabilities it provides in Bevy.